 In an ideal agile team, anything that needs to be done to deliver value to the customer is the responsibility of the development team.
 They are self-organising and have all the necessary skills, experience and authority between them.
 If there are contracts to manage, people to communicate to, money to account for or people to train, then that’s just as much their job as writing code or building systems.

 However, that can be a hard thing to achieve.
 Not everyone wants to do all those other jobs, and not everyone is particularly good at them.
 So, expecting the agile team to do it often doesn’t work, and those ‘management’ tasks are neglected or done poorly.
-To address this, many organisations put managers in or around agile teams: Project Managers, Team Leads, Development Manager, Delivery Managers.
+To address this, many organisations put managers in or around agile teams: Project Managers, Team Leads, Development managers, and Delivery Managers.

 This can be an excellent solution to manage the things that are essential to the delivery of value to the customer, but which the agile team can’t or won’t do well.
 Things like tracking and managing budgets, contracts and perhaps some stakeholder communications or business change activities.
 These are necessary management activities.